- Aspects Determined as Materiality

 Simplified once-through boilers are characteristically small and lightweight and, not requiring any qualifications to operate, they are used by a wide range of customers, including dry-cleaning shops and food/textile/chemical plants requiring large volumes of steam.

 Osaka Gas is working with a variety of manufacturers and gas companies to develop, propose, and sell new simplified once-through steam / heating medium boilers.

-The products achieve combustion with a lower load than earlier models, recover about 15% more heat from the exhaust gas released during combustion, and have a higher rated boiler efficiency, helping improve boiler operation efficiency and reduce air blower power consumption.
+The products achieve combustion with a lower load than earlier models and recover about 15% more heat from the exhaust gas released during combustion, resulting in a higher operation efficiency of the boiler.

 Working together with customers to save energy

-The Osaka Gas Group is united in supporting customers using gas for industrial and business purposes in their energy saving activities and promoting energy conservation to contribute to global environmental protection.
+The Daigas Group is united in supporting customers using gas for industrial and business purposes in their energy saving activities and promoting energy conservation to contribute to global environmental protection.

 Experts from Osaka Gas take heat and other measurements at the facilities of customers, such as factories, hospitals, and other commercial establishments, and use the results to recommend appropriate ways customers can save energy.

 Our energy-saving activities with our customers help deepen the relationship of mutual trust.
 We are also holding in-house training and educational sessions on energy saving on a regular basis based on the results of energy-saving efforts.
 These sessions are designed to accumulate energy-conservation technologies and promote the shared use of these technologies while developing human resources with expertise in the field of energy-saving technologies.